Impact Factor : 0.548

 Received: January 03, 2018; Published: January 10, 2018

 Associated to pregnancy hormonal variations in plasma are favorable conditions to developing or exacerbating preexistent periodontitis.
-Pregnancy associated periodontal inflammation is associated increasing abundance of Prevotella Intermedia in the periodontal pocket.
-In the present study we quantified by qPCR the sub gingival counts of total bacteria, P. Intermedia and Porphyromonas gingivalis in pregnant women, non-pregnant and male comparatively to assess the distribution patterns of P. Intermedia in periodontitis patients according to the pregnancy status of the host.
+Pregnancy associated periodontal inflammation is correlated with or correlates with increasing abundance of Prevotella Intermedia in the periodontal pocket.
+In the present study we quantified by qPCR the subgingival counts of total bacteria, P. Intermedia and Porphyromonas gingivalis in pregnant women, non-pregnant and male comparatively to assess the distribution patterns of P. Intermedia in periodontitis patients according to the pregnancy status of the host.
 P. Intermedia is detected more frequently and in greater abundance in pregnant periodontitis patients.

 During pregnancy associated periodontal inflammation, oral bacteria, especially those which higher invasive capabilities such as Prevotella Intermedia and Porphyromonas gingivalis, can translocate into the bloodstream and cause inflammation at distant sites.
 Periodontal disease has been associated with negative birth outcomes.
 In the study conducted by Swati et al. on women with preeclampsia, a higher proportion of P. Intermedia and P. gingivalis positive cases comparative to control cases was found.
 In the same study, the authors clearly demonstrated a causal relationship between occurrence of preeclampsia during pregnancy with periodontal disease by simultaneous detection of periodontal pathogens in periodontal pockets and placenta by the means of qPCR .